 - receive regular updates on the work of the Action Collaborative, including priority invitations to public meetings and advance notice of new resources and publications;

-- receive communications tools such as infographics and social media toolkits;
+- receive communications tools such as infographics and social media toolkits to disseminate to their own communications networks; and

-- are featured on the NAM website, along with an organizational commitment statement describing current and/or future work in the four focus areas; and
+- are featured on the NAM website, along with an organizational commitment statement describing current and/or future work in the four focus areas.

-- participate actively in the work of the Action Collaborative (e.g., by attending meetings and sharing resources);
+- participate actively in the work of the Action Collaborative (e.g., by attending meetings and responding to requests for information);

-- promote announcements about activities of the Action Collaborative;
+- promote announcements about activities and products of the Action Collaborative;

 How to Become a Network Organization